andrewooi924/java-roguelike-game/design-docs/REQ4_DesignRationale.md

    classes!
 Perhaps the best we can do is create a class called ConsumableDrinkableItem and inherit from that instead, and you can see how this would get messy very quickly as we add other types of item classes, and not having a base type we can use, for example in the ConsumeAction class.
+This would adhere to the Interface Segregation Principle, where the large interface of "DrinkableConsumableItem" is split into smaller ones called "ConsumableItem" and "DrinkableItem".